 What Medications Can Cause Hair Loss?

 Why some medications cause you to lose your hair is because they’re toxic to the hair follicles (the cells responsible for hair growth).
-When the hair follicles is damaged, the normal cycle of hair growth is interrupted, which eventually result in hair loss.
+When the hair follicles are damaged, the normal cycle of hair growth is interrupted, which eventually result in hair loss.